|

 any instance of Behavior (i.e. any class) will return an instance of that class).

-Behavior provides minimum support for all classes - additional stuff is
+Behavior provides minimum support for all class-like objects, which define behavior

 Since instances of Behavior provide all that is needed to interact with the VM's